Discovering Meditation Home Page Next Talk

 The Breath Helps Us Develop Awareness

 Any sensations in the body, they think this is a disturbance or a distraction in the meditation.
 But it is very simple: the first emphasis must be on awareness.
 Just being aware of whatever is happening.
 This gives us a very interesting experience: you hear sounds, so you are aware of the sounds, and then see with the sounds what happens to you.
-Because we can convert sounds into noise, which is then disturbing us.
+We see we can convert sounds into noise, which is then disturbing us.
 It can be a very deep realisation, that the problem arises because of the way we relate to things.

-Another glimpse or experience we can have with the help of our friend the breath is that the friend helps us to be in the present.
+Another glimpse or experience we can have with the help of our friend the breath is that the friend helps us to abide in the present.
 You may have a further realisation that even the idea of the present is just a concept.
-So you can have a glimpse of what is described in the Dhamma as the timeless experience where the past, present, and future do not exist.
+So you can have a glimpse of what is described in the Dhamma as the timeless experience where the past, present and future do not exist.
 It shows that our little friend can show us some very deep and profound aspects.

-Another similar experience is what is taught in the Dhamma as anatta: there is no `I' or `me'.
-So here again you can have a glimpse that there is only the inbreath and the outbreath - there is no I or me apart from the inbreath and outbreath.
+Another similar experience is what is taught in the Dhamma as anatta: there is no I or me.
+So here again you can have a glimpse that there is only the in-breath and the out-breath - there is no I or me apart from the in-breath and out-breath.

 Retreatant: Ants are busy but they take care of each other.